top of page

 WHAT WE ARE ABOUT

-After training, athletes will be divided into small groups based on age for our small group period.
-During this time, we’ll have a lesson or discussion centered on a specific topic or Bible lesson.
-This is where we challenge and encourage athletes to strengthen their walk with Christ and learn how they can continue to grow as individuals and teammates.
+During this time, we'll dive into a short lesson or discussion centered on a specific life topic or Bible study.
+These conversations are where we challenge and encourage athletes to strengthen their faith, character, and teamwork - helping them grow not just as competitors, but as leaders.

-Athletes will be placed on one of six teams that will practice and compete in our in-house 7v7 tournament.
-At the end of the season, we’ll crown the ACA 7v7 Champion!
+Following the small group period, athletes will be placed on one of six teams to practice and compete in our in-house 7v7 league.
+Over the season, teams will battle it out in friendly competition leading up to our ACA 7v7 Championship Game, where we'll crown the season's champion!

-Every week will feature new training sessions designed to continually challenge each athlete.
-These sessions will also include combine-specific training to help prepare athletes for our ACA Combine, a special NFL-style event hosted in the spring.
+Each week features new training sessions designed to push athletes to new levels.
+We'll also include combine-specific training to prepare for our signature event — the ACA Combine, an NFL-style showcase held in the spring.

-We’re excited to announce that we’ll be partnering again with Garage Strength, a nationally recognized training organization with years of experience preparing Division I and NFL athletes for combine drills.
-Their expertise will help ensure that every athlete gets an authentic, high-quality combine experience.
+We’re proud to partner once again with Garage Strength, a nationally recognized training organization known for developing Division I and NFL athletes.
+Their expertise ensures an authentic, high-quality experience for every participant.

 17999030992768870_edited.jpg